jlorente/laravel-credit-cards/README.md

 Laravel Credit Cards
 ====================

-Laravel integration of the [PHP Credit Cards package](https://github.com/jlorente/php-credit-cards).
+Laravel >=5.6 integration for the [PHP Credit Cards package](https://github.com/jlorente/php-credit-cards) that allows to perform operations on debit and credit cards like format, validate brand, number and Luhn algorithm.

+It validates popular brands like Visa, Mastercard, American Express, etc.

 ## Installation